Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Results

-We used the first six years of data from 2010 to 2016 to perform the patient-specific risk analysis in Section \ref{ResultsI}.
-The remaining year of data 2017 was used for model validation and for predicting the neighborhood risk probabilities in Section \ref{ResultsII}.
-We refer to these two datasets as the training set (years 2010 to 2016) and the validation set (year 2017), respectively.
-The reason that we estimated the neighborhood risk probabilities on a completely out-of-sample validation set was to avoid overfitting.
-This same approach could be applied to predicting the patient-specific risk probabilities of new patients and deliveries.
+We used the first six years of data from 2010 to 2016 to fit our Bayesian spatial model.
+The remaining year of data 2017 was used for model validation and for predicting the neighborhood risk probabilities.
+The reason that we estimated the neighborhood risk probabilities on an out-of-sample validation set was to avoid overfitting.

+To validate the appropriateness of our method, we examined the posterior densities for the spatial autocorrelation parameter in the CAR prior.
+Web Appendix Figure \ref{fig:rhodensity} suggests that there was non-negligible spatial autocorrelation in the random effects, or that some unmeasured, spatially correlated variables might help explain the neighborhood variations in stillbirth and preterm birth.
+We also compared the model fit from our spatial model to a Bayesian mixed effects model with independent neighborhood random effects.
+These results (reported in Web Appendix C) also confirmed that our model with spatially correlated random effects provided a better fit to the data.